Tables and Indicators

 Indicator 7 - Child Outcomes Summary Form (COSF)

-2. acquisition and use of knowledge and skills (including early language/communication and early literacy); and
+• Acquisition and use of knowledge and skills (e.g., early language, communication, early literacy)

-3. use of appropriate behaviors to meet their needs.
+• Use of appropriate behaviors to meet their needs (e.g., self‑help skills, problem‑solving)

 Indicator 7 - Reporting Template (XLSX)